Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Select ‘Google contacts’ and click ‘Import’.

-On the next screen you’ll be asked to enter your Google credentials, and once it’s verified your Gmail contacts will be imported into MailFence.
+On the next screen, you’ll be asked to enter your Google credentials, and once it’s verified your Gmail contacts will be imported into MailFence.

-2. Setup email forwarding within Gmail
+2. Set up email forwarding within Gmail

-To setup email forwarding between Gmail and MailFence, you’ll follow the exact same steps as the Gmail Forwarding section above.
+To set up email forwarding between Gmail and MailFence, you’ll follow the exact same steps as the Gmail Forwarding section above.

 So, scroll up a tiny bit and follow those same instructions.